 The 4 star Hotel Relais du Louvre is located between the Louvre Museum and Notre-Dame Cathedral.

 All 21 rooms feature air conditioning, complimentary WiFi, a minibar, safe and writing desk.
-A continental breakfast is served each morning in the lobby.
-It can also be delivered via room service.
+The hotel offers a continental breakfast served in the lobby each morning.

-The Relais du Louvre has several family room options, including a Quadruple Room (4 single beds) and a Connecting Suite for 5 (several bed configuration options).
+The Relais du Louvre has several family room options.
+These include a Quadruple Room (4 single beds) and a Connecting Suite for 5 (several bed configuration options).

 Sleeps up to 6 – 6th arr. – 4★ – Latin Quarter/Luxembourg Gardens